-Construction began in 2021 and Phase I and Phase II as shown in the Location Map to the left are now completed.
-Due to the continued delay in the MTO improvements to the crossings under Highway 400, and to continue work in 2023 without waiting until 2024, a new and revised construction schedule, completed with new phase, is shown in the SICD Location Map.
+This multi-year construction project began in 2021; Phase I, Phase II, and Phase III as shown in the Location Map to the left have now been completed.

+Due to the continued delay in the MTO improvements to the crossings under Highway 400, the (extra) Phase IV work will not be started until 2024, as per the new and revised schedule shown on the adjacent SICD Location Map.

-Innisfil Creek Drain
+History Behind the South Innisfil Creek Drain

 The SICD was created over 100 years ago in response to repeated flooding of the properties around the South Innisfil Creek.
-The watershed surrounding the drains collects runoff from over 800 properties across Innisfil and Bradford West Gwillimbury and directs it to one of the drains.
+The watershed surrounding the drain collects runoff from almost 900 properties across Innisfil and Bradford West Gwillimbury and directs it to one of the drains.
 The main drain, in turn, empties into the Nottawasaga River.